Marguerite Julie Strauss

-Marguerite Julie Strauss, also known as Rita Matthias, (1888 – June 25, 1961) was an actress and translator.
+Marguerite Julie Strauss, also known as Rita Matthias, (1888 – June 25, 1961) was an American actress and translator.
 Strauss began her acting career performing on the stage in New York City, as well as across Europe.
 Her theatrical connections led to a career as a translator, focusing on the works of European playwrights, the crime novels of Edgar Wallace, and the writings of Thomas Mann and his son Klaus Mann.

 Early life and education

 Strauss was born in 1888 in New York City.
 Her parents were Gustavus E., and Sadie (née Michels) Strauss.
 Her father was a manufacturer of automotive parts for the pioneers of the automobile industry.
 Her sister, Adele, married Harry N. Allen, who in 1907, introduced the first fleet of gasoline powered taxicabs into the streets of New York City.
 Adele was a civic leader who helped found the Women's Auxiliary of The French Hospital in 1914.

 Marguerite J. Strauss graduated from Barnard College in 1908.